bahrus/trans-render/README.md

      - If that is the case, then that function is passed ctx, and the remaining items in the tuple.
      - The benefits of a directive over an using an arrow function are:
        - Arrow functions are a bit cumbersome
-       - Arrow functions are not really as declarative (kind of a subjective call)
+       - Arrow functions are not really as declarative (kind of a subjective call), possible more capable of being encoded as JSON.
-  -  If the first element of the tuple is a string, then this is a DOM tag that should be appended.
+  -  If the first element of the tuple is a string, then this is a DOM tag that should be inserted.
      -  The second optional element is the position of where to place the new element relative to the target -- afterEnd, beforeEnd, afterBegin, beforeBegin, replace [TODO: untested]
      -  The third optional element is expected to be a PEATS object if it is defined.
   <!---  If the first element of the tuple is a template, then the second element is expected to be a transform.